 1 Avicenna J Phytomed.
 2020 Mar-Apr; 10(2): 118–127.
 Effects of stevia on glycemic and lipid profile of type 2 diabetic patients: A randomized controlled trial.
 Marjan Ajami, et al.

 2 Nutr Today.
 2015 May; 50(3): 129–134.
 Published online 2015 May 14. doi: 10.1097/NT.0000000000000094 Stevia, Nature’s Zero-Calorie Sustainable Sweetener.
 A New Player in the Fight Against Obesity.
 Margaret Ashwell, OBE, PhD, FAfN

 1Ajami M, Seyfi M, Abdollah pouri Hosseini F, Naseri P, Velayati A, Mahmoudnia F, Zahedi M, Hajifaraji M. Effects of stevia on glycemic and lipid profile of type 2 diabetic patients: A randomized controlled trial.
 Avicenna J Phytomed, 2020; 10(2): 118-127.

 Disclaimer: Stevia is not FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
 You must determine whether stevia is a dietary supplement that makes sense for you.
-We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of stevia.
+We have provided accounts and descriptions that represent the opinions of a variety of experts as well as actual users of stevia.
 We do not endorse anything on this site as medical fact.